ABOUT

 “The soul force of the people putting their lives, non-violently on the line for justice and the democratic rule of just law is the kind of work that we want to do in collaboration with the most disenfranchised people of Haiti.
-We do so intentionally as a U.S. based agency seeking to counteract the negative impact of the US government on Haiti in the past.
-We search for funding from like minded people and organizations, private and public.
-We recruit volunteers to go and be with the seekers of justice on the ground in Haiti.”
-Thomas Luce, President, HURAH
+We do so intentionally as a U.S. based agency seeking to counteract the negative impact of the US government on Haiti in the past up to the present.”
+Thomas Luce, President, HURAH 2005

 HURAH is headquartered in Berkeley, CA.